Cerebellum-Network/docs.cere.network/edp/bounties.md

   - sharing video clip segments, tutorials and code-building demo's on youtube
   - forking, following and sharing news about important changes in the Cere Network ecosystem

-## Getting started

-Anyone can participate in on-going bounties, with the potential to improve their ranking on the community leaderboard and earn CERE token rewards.

-To get started, complete the following 3 steps.

-1. Join the one and only Official EDP community on [discord](https://discord.gg/bFv6jkpK8N)
-2. Introduce yourself in #general channel.
-3. Fill out this [registration form](https://phxvzka9qop.typeform.com/to/AH5HJJKP), so we know a bit more about you.